Timur Kocaoğlu

 Timur Kocaoğlu (Uzbek latin: Temur Xoʻja o‘g‘li; May 31, 1947, Istanbul) is an American and Turkish historian and political scientist of Uzbek descent.
 He was the first Uzbek scientist to defend his doctoral dissertation at Columbia University.
 He was born in Istanbul in 1947 in the family of Osman Kocaoğlu, one of the leaders of the Bukharan People's Soviet Republic.
 In 1971, he graduated from the Faculty of Literature, Department of Turkish Language and Literature of Istanbul University.
 In 1977, he studied at the Department of Arts, Middle Eastern Languages and Cultures (MELAC) at Columbia University (New York), and in 1979 he defended two master's theses in political science at the Department of International Studies of Columbia University.
-In 1982, he defended his doctoral dissertation on the topic "National Identity in Soviet Central Asian Prose Fiction of the Post-Stalin Period: 1953-1982" under the scientific supervision of the famous professor Edward Allworth, who was founding director at Columbia of both the Program on Soviet Nationality Problems and the Center for the Study of Central Asia.
+In 1982, he defended his doctoral dissertation on the topic "National Identity in Soviet Central Asian Prose Fiction of the Post-Stalin Period: 1953-1982" under the scientific supervision of professor Edward Allworth, who was founding director at Columbia of both the Program on Soviet Nationality Problems and the Center for the Study of Central Asia.
 After Timur Kocaoğlu defended this dissertation, he worked at Radio Liberty for many years.

 Life

 Timur Kocaoğlu was born on May 31, 1947, in Istanbul.
 At that time, his father Osman Kocaoğlu was often forced to leave Turkey due to political pressure and move for work.
 When Timur was four years old, he and his family moved to Peshawar, Pakistan.
 He studied at Convent High School, an English language school, for three years.
 The Osman Kocaoğlu family returned to Istanbul in 1957, and Timur continued his education at Ahmet Rasim Elementary School.
 Later, he studied at Kartal High School and then at Pendik Lyceum.
 During his studies at the lyceum, he took lessons from history teacher Nazmiye Togon and literature teacher Selahattin Savci.
-Nazmiye Togan was one of the leaders of Turkish National Movement and the wife of the famous scientist Ahmad Zaki Validi Togan.
-His father Osmankhoja passed away when he was studying at the university.
+Nazmiye Togan was one of the leaders of Turkish National Movement and the wife of the scientist Ahmad Zaki Validi Togan.
+His father Osmankhoja died when he was studying at the university.
 Osman Kocaoğlu invited his son Timur to his presence for the last time and made a will as follows: "I'm not leaving you money in the bank, I'm not leaving you tall mansions, fertile lands, I'm not leaving you brothers and sisters to support you, I'm just leaving you the sorrow of the Motherland so that you will always remember".